AlvisOu/Blockchain_Project/DESIGN.md

         We may change this system so that we simply broadcast the first block as an empty block (contains no transaction), and the first Wallet to mine it will get the genesis wealth.
+To do this, we may implement a timer system so that every, say, 30 seconds, if no transactions have been added to the mempool, a block will just be created automatically to keep the blockchain progressing.

     Now, lets go over some of the functions: